 Through stories, flash fiction, poetry and illustrations we have produced an inventive, intercultural new Australian fairy tales for young adults and older fantasy readers.

 What is a fairy tale?
-As Rebecca-Anne C. Do Rozario says, ‘Once upon a time, the people tried to define fairy tale.
+Rebecca-Anne C. Do Rozario says, ‘Once upon a time, the people tried to define fairy tales.
 They are still trying.
-The truth is, like all storytelling, the form and nature of the fairy tale is changeable.
-The roots of fairy tale reach deep into the past of myths, legends, and old wives’ tales … not all fairy tales feature fairies.
-Fairy tales can include magic, supernatural creatures, metamorphosis, happy endings, true love, superstitions, swordfights, crossdressing, and even morals, but there are no rules and no definitive claims on authenticity.’
+The truth is, like all storytelling, the form and nature of the fairy tale are changeable.
+The roots of fairy tales reach deep into the past of myths, legends, and old wives’ tales … not all fairy tales feature fairies.
+Fairy tales can include magic, supernatural creatures, metamorphosis, happy endings, true love, superstitions, swordfights, cross-dressing, and even morals, but there are no rules and no definitive claims on authenticity.’

 As Rebecca-Anne says, ‘The question, in the end, is less what is a fairy tale and more … what can a fairy tale be?’